MicrosoftDocs/win32/desktop-src/CIMWin32Prov/startservice-method-in-class-win32-service.md

 ---
-description: Attempts to place the referenced service into its startup state. ms.assetid: b7a815a2-7bf6-436f-b3b4-de55eeb2de0e ms.tgt_platform: multiple
+description: StartService method of the Win32_Service class (CIMWin32 WMI Providers) - Attempts to place the referenced service into its startup state. ms.assetid: b7a815a2-7bf6-436f-b3b4-de55eeb2de0e ms.tgt_platform: multiple
 title: StartService method of the Win32_Service class (CIMWin32 WMI Providers)